BrendanDasilva/BrendanDasilva-A2_iOS_Brendan_101447806/README.md

 ## 📱 Product Viewer App (iOS – Core Data)

-This iOS application was created for **Lab Assignment 2** in the Full Stack Development program.
+This iOS application was created for **Lab Assignment 2** in the Mobile Application Development II course.
 It allows users to view, search, add, and manage a list of products using **Core Data** for local storage.

 ---